 How can you get in contact with Us?

-Our 3D VisBox provides opportunities for students and faculty to experiment with various visualization constructs as well as Oculus Rift technologies.
-Everyone is encouraged to contact us regarding a tour of the 3D VisBox as well as Game Night opportunities for campus organizations and classes.
-Contact Administrative Assistant Detra Becker (Detra.Becker@valpo.edu) or call ext.
-5364.
+Our 3D VisBox provides opportunities for students and faculties to experiment the various visualization constructs like Oculus Rift, Google Cardboard etc. Intersested people can contact us for a Demo of technologies we provide or they can request for Game Night opportunities for campus organizations or classes.
+Contact the Visbox Co-Ordinator at firstname.lastname@example.org or Library Administrative Assistant Detra Becker (Detra.Becker@valpo.edu).

 External Article: External Resource provided as an article